zaycruz/docker_mcp/README.md

 - **Port Already in Use**: If you see "Address already in use" errors, ensure no other MCP Inspector instances are running.
 - **Docker Connection Issues**: Verify that Docker is running with `docker --version`.
 - **Container Timeouts**: The server includes fallback mechanisms for containers that don't respond within expected timeframes.
+- **Package Installation Failures**: Check that the package name is correct for the specified package manager.
+- **No Containers Found**: If list_containers shows no results, Docker might not have any containers created yet.

 ## Security Considerations